pyrykivisaari/admit-FED/README.md

 ## Overview

-Fluctuational electrodynamics of planar multilayer structures with the help of optical admittances
+Fluctuational electrodynamics of planar multilayer structures with the help of optical admittances.
+For more information on the physics, you may check for instance the [optical admittance paper](https://urn.fi/URN:NBN:fi:aalto-201812216669) or the [intracavity resonances paper](https://urn.fi/URN:NBN:fi:aalto-202211096478).

 ## Getting started